-Also, your water bill must come to 3% or more of your overall household income (after tax and National Insurance have been deducted).
-Please note this income includes any Housing Benefit and council tax support you may be being paid.
+Also, your water bill must come to 3% or more of your overall household income (after tax and national insurance have been deducted).
+This includes any housing benefit and council tax support.

-You can use the table below as a guide to see if your bill amounts to 3% or more of your income:
+Use the table below to see if your bill amounts to 3% or more of your income: